 Q. Will I need to buy a book?

-A. At this time, a book is suggested for all workshops, but only required for the Teach Students How to Learn course.
+A. At this time, a book is required for the Teach Students How to Learn and the Designing a Motivational Syllabus courses.
 You may use either an ebook or paper copy version.
 Discounted book purchase information is available during registration.

 Q. What technology and skills will I need?